Jwonka/BestByManager/README.md

 - No automated testing suite (yet).
 - Cloud sync is not implemented, but may be added in a future version.
 - Product deletion is permanent (no undo).
+- Forgotten passwords cannot be recovered without a full local data reset (by design).

 ## Migrations
 Current Room schema version: **19**.